Breaking ActiveCouch in Fun and Inventive Ways

-It's been just over 5 months since I started playing with CouchDB.
-Until a few days ago I didn't have much time to explore it, but since Christmas I've been playing around with it almost constantly, seeing what it can do and experimenting with it in my favourite language, Ruby.
+It's been just over five months since I started playing with CouchDB.
+Until a few days ago I hadn't had much time to explore it properly, but since Christmas I've been tinkering with it almost non-stop — seeing what it can do and experimenting with it in my favourite language, Ruby.

-Since I hadn't used Ruby to work with CouchDB before I decided to pick up ActiveCouch.
-It's an excellent library, but after playing for a few days I found that it worked with CouchDB in ways that I don't think I would.
-That could be down to my inexperience with using CouchDB, or it could just be that how you use CouchDB depends on how you think.
-Either way, I pushed a copy of ActiveCouch onto my server and began hacking at it to make it play the way that I wanted it to.
+Since I hadn't used Ruby with CouchDB before, I picked up ActiveCouch.
+It's a solid library, but after a few days I found that it worked with CouchDB in ways that didn't quite match how I think about data.
+That could be down to my inexperience, or it could just be that everyone models things differently.
+Either way, I pushed a copy of ActiveCouch to my server and started hacking on it.

-As it stood, ActiveCouch used one database per class.
-People went into the people database, comments went into the comments database, articles went into the articles database.
-My approach to using CouchDB is to store all application data in one database and differentiate between the document types by having a doc.type attribute.
+Out of the box, ActiveCouch used one database per class.
+People went into a people database, comments into a comments database, articles into an articles database.
+My approach is to store all application data in a single database and differentiate document types with a doc.type attribute.

-ActiveCouch now also installs a set of views that can be used to access just the documents of one type.
-You should see these in the Futon client after you've run your application once.
+ActiveCouch now also installs views that let you access just the documents of a given type.
+You'll see these in the Futon client after your application has run once.

 I broke ActiveCouch::Base#find_from_url while I was working.
-I didn't know what it was for, and I didn't use it in the application I was building, so I dropped it in 9982b348c.
-If you use this functionality please let me know what it's for!
+I didn't know what it was for, and I wasn't using it, so I dropped it in 9982b348c.
+If you rely on this, please let me know what it does!

-One of the goals of ActiveCouch is to act like ActiveRecord, and ActiveRecord provides #all and #first.
+One of ActiveCouch's goals is to feel like ActiveRecord, and ActiveRecord provides #all and #first.
 I like them.
 ActiveCouch now provides them too.

-Sometimes there's data that's too simple to merit a class and an association.
+Sometimes data is too simple to warrant its own class and an association.
 I've added a new attribute type, :array.
-Simple tags, for example, are a perfect fit for this.
-The default value of these attributes is an empty array.
+Simple tags, for example, are a perfect fit.
+The default value is an empty array.

 class Article < ActiveCouch::Base